Bjarne-AAU/MonteCarloLocalization/report.md

 In this project, we implemented four different methods to compute the likelihood:

   * Absolute mean difference: it is more suited for the particle-based method as it introduces more noise in comparison to the other methods.
-This metric thus produces a flatter distribution which helps capturing lower-weight particles that might otherwise be excluded and could lead to sample degenaracy or impoverishment.
+This metric thus produces a flatter distribution which helps capturing lower-weight particles that might otherwise be excluded and could lead to sample degeneracy or impoverishment.
   \begin{equation}
   R(x,y) = \sum_{x',y'} |Z(x',y')-M(x+x',y+y')|
   \end{equation}

-  * Normalized cross-correlation coefficient: it is better suited for the grid-based method as the metric is usally creates a distribution with steep modes which are prone to be "overlooked" by the particle-based method.
+  * Normalized cross-correlation coefficient: it is better suited for the grid-based method as the metric is usually creates a distribution with steep modes which are prone to be "overlooked" by the particle-based method.
   \begin{eqnarray}
   R(x,y) &=& \frac{\sum_{x',y'} (Z(x',y') \cdot M(x+x',y+y'))}{\sqrt{\sum_{x',y'}Z(x',y')^2 \cdot \sum_{x',y'} M(x+x',y+y')^2}} \nonumber \\
   Z'(x',y') &=& Z(x',y') - 1/(w \cdot h) \cdot \sum_{x'',y''} Z(x'',y'') \nonumber \\
   M'(x+x', y+y') &=& M(x+x', y+y') - 1/(w \cdot h) \cdot \sum_{x'',y''} M(x+x'',y+y'')
   \end{eqnarray}

-  * Normalized cross-correlation: it is similar to the previous method; the main difference is that is not centered and it therefore dependend on the absolute values themselves, i.e. higher values result in a higher probability.
+  * Normalized cross-correlation: it is similar to the previous method; the main difference is that is not centered and it therefore dependent on the absolute values themselves, i.e. higher values result in a higher probability.

   \begin{equation}
   R(x,y)= \frac{ \sum_{x',y'} (Z'(x',y') \cdot M'(x+x',y+y')) }{ \sqrt{\sum_{x',y'}Z'(x',y')^2 \cdot \sum_{x',y'} M'(x+x',y+y')^2} }